preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 The button can be formatted in many ways.
 In this example we just use a crude form.

-The options can also be set up up by an administrator in a number of ways, so whatis shown here it's just an example.
+The options can also be set up up by an administrator in a number of ways, so what is shown here it's just an example.

 Here's how to create a form using an action button: